 The Bulldogs are all in on this year’s strength and conditioning program

-Coach Entz has his way of preparing and with head strength and conditioning coach Andy Ward’s long history with the dogs, they have created a new plan to give their players a better opportunity on the field.
+He has a unique way of preparing in the off season.
+With head strength and conditioning coach Andy Ward’s long history with the dogs, the two have created a new plan to get their players ready for the season.

-Strength and conditioning preparation has a lot to do with predicting what teams will look like in the fall.
+Strength and conditioning preparation has a big influence on how teams are expected to perform in the fall.

-Players say, getting brought into the preparation teams can be intimidating, but the results speak volumes about how important the program is.
+Players say, getting tapped for the preparation teams can be intimidating, but the results speak volumes about how important the program is.

 “I feel like I’ve seen a lot more results in this training program I’ve been feeling a lot more stronger, a lot more explosive, a little bit from doing a lot of pushing and pulling,” offensive lineman Julian Polendo said.

-Players said they’re on board with their new strength and conditioning program and feel they’re gaining what they need to prepare for the 2025 season.
+Players said they’re on board with the new strength and conditioning program and feel they’re gaining what they need to be ready for the 2025 season.